poliwat/poliwat/content/log/SPACESHIP-EARTH--and-my-ass-is-at-the-chapel.md

 met a cool author Brandon Peele

-Met a cool ecuadorian mentor type guy Joe
+Met a cool Ecuadorian mentor type guy Joe

-Hungout with Nick's tree crew Dustin, Brian, and $%^&
+Hung out with Nick's tree crew Dustin, Brian, and $%^&

 ##### THEN